dtodd-wipeos/xlsx-to-itad-odoo/readme.md

 * Asset Catalog Lines - These records are what appear in the asset catalog table.
 Each one is a line item
 * Data Destruction Lines - These records are what appear in the data destruction table.
 Each one is a line item

+## Version

+The current version is 1.1.0.
+Please check changelog.md for more information.

 ## Usage

 This was designed to parse a very specific spreadsheet, and may work on others that are similar in layout.